khesualdo/CalgaryHacks-2018/README.md

 We decided to create a solution that will notify the emergency services in case a shooting has happened, the following are some benefits our solution introduces:

-- Shorten the time for contacting the emergency services.
+- Shorten the time for contacting the emergency services
-- Reduced the overhead for emergency services.
+- Reduced the overhead for emergency services
-- Provide more safety for public.
+- Provide more safety for public
-- Multiple services could be notifed at once.
+- Multiple services could be notifed at once

 ## What it does